tanzhuUconn/tanzhu.github.io/_pages/about.md

 I’m a PhD student at the Laboratory of Machine Learning & Health Informatics at the Computer Science and Engineering Department, [University of Connecticut](https://uconn.edu/), advised by [Prof. Jinbo Bi](http://www.engr.uconn.edu/~jinbo/).

-My research interests lie primarily in explainable deep neural networks, reinforcement learning, and  deep Learning for MRI Diagnostics, with an emphasis on **attention module**,  **stochastic contexture bandit problem**, and **DNN model diagnosing alcohol/nicotine use disorder with brain image datasets**.
+My research interests lie primarily in explainable deep neural networks-based recommendation system, reinforcement learning, and deep learning for MRI diagnostics, with an emphasis on **attention module**,  **stochastic contexture bandit problem**, and **DNN model diagnosing alcohol/nicotine use disorder with brain image datasets**.

 # Experience